ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. In case of OTP authentication, the client first sends a request to server to generate the OTP, then allows the supervisor to provide OTP and requests the server to match the input value with the generated OTP.
 1. In case of multifactor authentication, the client prompts the supervisor to provide credentials in the order configured and authenticates each input before proceeding to the entry of the next credential.
 1. On successful validation, the system proceeds to the next step of Registration ID generation and displays of registration acknowledgement.
-1. If the validation fails, the system displays an error message and allows user to try again.
+1. If the validation fails, the system displays an error message and allows operator to try again.
 Unlimited attempts are allowed.
 1. Based on country-specific requirements, it is also possible for the Registration Officer and Supervisor to be the same person.
-In this case, the user will be required to provide biometrics twice in succession, once as part of the Officer authentication and once for Supervisor authentication of exceptions.
+In this case, the Registration Officer and Supervisor will be required to provide biometrics twice in succession, once as part of the Officer authentication and once for Supervisor authentication of exceptions.
 1. Alternatively, if supervisor authentication is turned OFF, system does not show the supervisor authentication option at all and a registration officer may proceed to the next step (acknowledgement).

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registration-registrationscreen.md)